 The Eaton Centre is a strange mall, because it doesn’t have its own specific demographic like many of the smaller, less famous malls.
+Here you will find all the necessary information.
 It contains everyone from everywhere.
 It’s crowds are made up of tourists and locals; high end and low end, shopping, walking or meeting, or just transit goers up for a peek between subway and streetcar.

 The single ones, on the phone making plans to no longer be single as soon as possible.
 Despite the size and location, it seems everyone here has a purpose or goal.
 To shop visually or with with intent to buy, or to be somewhere else.
 Only I seem to be here for the experience of being here.

 I have rested near the open area in front of what once was Eatons, on chairs I suspect are intentionally designed not comfortable enough to stay for long.
 I see people mostly coming in, or exiting the mall.
 Few are indecisive.
 They have a clear direction.

 It is a Friday, past 8pm so there are 2 more hours of mall openness to make use of before doing whatever else they’re downtown for.
 Nobody seems dressed for nightlife yet… Perhaps they’re shopping for it, or just stalling for time.